foerever/personal_website_v2/README.md

-Current personal website built with ReactJS.
+The second version of my personal website built with React

-Published at anthonycho.net

 # How to run locally
 In the case that you want to take a look through my website and use it as a reference for your own!
 In the directory you want this project in run (make sure you have node installed):